-2The STM32 virtual COM port driver [52] has been tested to work with GEX on MS Windows version 7 and 8, though it must be manually assigned to the device in the Device Manager.
-MS Windows 10 and later should support CDC/ACM as a virtual COM port natively.
+2The STM32 Virtual COM port driver [51] has been tested to work with GEX on MS Windows version 7 and 8, though it must be manually assigned to the device in the Device Manager.
+MS Windows 10 and later should support CDC/ACM natively.